We are delighted you are considering applying for a job at the National Gallery. We hope the information in this section

-At the moment the Gallery has about 600 employees ranging from security staff, curators and art handlers to conservators and finance staff, and from fund raisers and front of house staff to education, exhibition and design experts.
+At the moment the Gallery has around 245 employees ranging from security staff, curators and art handlers to conservators and finance staff, and from fund raisers and front of house staff to education, exhibition and design experts.

 Our visitors come from many different backgrounds and we think the Gallery can only benefit from having staff who are equally diverse.
 We work hard to recognise, support and develop our staff and believe that everyone who works here should be treated with the same level of respect regardless of their background.
 We are genuinely committed to equality of opportunity and encourage applications from all sections of the community.